ovothomas/Npuzzle/README.md

 bitmap: image to scale
 width: desired with of image
 height: desired height of image
-- Use bitmap.createBitmap(Bitmap Bitmap, int x, int y,  int width, int height to crop the image
+- Use bitmap.createBitmap(Bitmap Bitmap, int x, int y,  int width, int height to crop the image:

-EasyView
+Bitmap: image to crop
+x, y: origin for cropped image width, height: dimensions for cropped image in pixels

-MediumView
+EasyView, MediumView ,HardView:

-HardView
+Associate the number of tiles in each respective difficulty with numbers.
+This setups up the board in its intiate state and helps determine when the board is won.

+Imageview(setImageBitmap(), setImageDrawable to change image by moving it psyhically by swapping tiles.

 YouWinView:
 - YouWin extends Activity implements OnClickListener